-Except where noted below, policies and procedures are the same for all of the graduate programs within the Annette Caldwell Simmons School of Education and Human Development.
+Except where noted below, policies and procedures are the same for all of the graduate programs within the Simmons School.

-Except in the case of the Graduate Teacher Certification programs (all of which share the same admission procedures), admission requirements differ among programs within the Annette Caldwell Simmons School of Education and Human Development.
-Refer to the individual program sections in this catalog for information regarding each program's respective admission procedures.
+Except in the case of the Graduate Teacher Certification programs (all of which share the same admission procedures), admission requirements differ among programs within the Simmons School.
+Students should refer to the individual program sections in this catalog for information regarding each program's respective admission procedures.

 Transfer Policy.
-Ordinarily, students will not be allowed to transfer more than six credit hours from other institutions.
+Ordinarily, students will not be allowed to transfer more than six credit hours from other SMU schools or from other institutions.
 Only courses with grades of A or B may be transferred, and all are subject to the approval of the academic department.
 An official record of such work must be on file in the student's department office by the end of the first term of study.
 All transferred work must be completed within six years prior to entering a graduate program.
 Any exceptions to these requirements and policies must have the approval of the dean of the Annette Caldwell Simmons School of Education and Human Development.

-Degree requirements differ among the Annette Caldwell Simmons School of Education and Human Development's graduate degree programs.
+Degree requirements differ among the Simmons School's graduate degree programs.
 Refer to the individual program sections for specific requirements.